CJJ8848/HTF_OBC_historical_analysis/README.md

 results/

     - figures_tables/: Contains all figures and tables used in the manuscript and all analyses
-    - step0_h40_fastq/: summary table of tailocin presence in ATUE5 genomes
+    - step0_datapreprocessing_tailocin_presence/: h40 metadata, historical DNA authentication and summary table of tailocin presence in ATUE5 genomes
     - step1_HTFhaplotypes/: HTF haplotype results (assembly/kmer-based)
     - step2_Oantigengenes/: binary P/A gene matrix and espE2 analysis
     - step3_combine/: combined tables and plots (for manuscript figures)